 We travel across Skye, where highlights include Golden and White-tailed Eagles, Otter and incredible scenery with the Cuillin Ridge as a backdrop.
 We also search for Hen Harrier and Short-eared Owl on remote back roads.
 As we cross to Harris the day after, Manx Shearwater, Storm Petrel and hopefully a summering Great Northern Diver are our targets.

 On Lewis, we explore the rarely visited south and west corner, targeting Golden Eagle, White–tailed Eagle, Merlin, Twite, Wheatear, Red-throated Diver, Cuckoo, Eider, Greenshank and other waders, Common and Grey Seal and Otter.
 Other highlights are a visit to the heritage site of Callanish standing stones and the ancient Dun Carloway broch.
-At the Butt of Lewis, seabirds round the north-western edge of the British Isles, and occasionally breeding birds from Iceland can descend.
-We also scan the network of shallow lochs and lochans on the west coast, looking for early scarce migrant waders.
+At the Butt of Lewis, seabirds fly around the north-western edge of the British Isles, and occasionally breeding birds from Iceland can descend.

-A major destination is the Shiant Islands, twelve miles from the northern tip of Skye.
+A major destination is the Shiant Isles, twelve miles from the northern tip of Skye.
 This is a very important Puffin site, hosting around 240,000 birds, two percent of the World population!
 We charter our own RHIB, and as we head over the water we often see Manx Shearwater, Arctic Skua and Great Skua around the ‘flurries’ of fish, hosts of Guillemot, Razorbill, Kittiwake, the occasional Storm Petrel, and more - the seas can teem with birds!
 We have excellent chances of Rock Dove, Peregrine and White tailed Eagle.
-On our final morning we visit Stornoway Castle grounds where Hebridean Wren, Dunnock and Song Thrush are present, and also Tiumpan Head to scan the sea - the list of cetaceans spotted from here is amazing.
+On our final morning we visit Tiumpan Head to scan the sea - the list of cetaceans spotted from here is amazing.